-- 10. Other Expenses.
-This item concerns health, uninsured medical, or dental expenses for the child(ren).
-If you want these expenses divided according to the respective incomes of Party A and Party B, place a mark in the box after number 10. - 11.
-Information About Property and Debt: The information you give in the paragraphs below, tells the Court about your property and debts, and how you think your property and debts should be divided.
-Community property is any property you and your spouse purchased during your marriage, or paid for during the marriage, no matter who uses the property or who paid the money.
-Unless property was a gift or inheritance, all property acquired during the marriage is community property, and both you and your spouse are entitled to approximately an equal share of this property.
-Community debts or bills are any debts or bills you and your spouse acquired during your marriage, no matter who incurred the debt.
-If you have questions, or have a lot of community property or debt, you should speak with an attorney before filing your Petition and other papers.
+Information about property and debt: The information you give in paragraphs 8a through d. tells the court about your property and debts, and how you think your property and debts should be divided.

+- Community property is generally any property you and your spouse purchased during your marriage or paid for during the marriage, no matter who uses the property or who paid the money. - Unless property was a gift or inheritance, all property gotten (acquired) during the marriage up until the time when your spouse is served with the Petition for Dissolution is generally community property, and both you and your spouse are entitled to roughly an equal share of this property. - Community debts or bills are generally any debt you and your spouse acquired during your marriage up until the time your spouse is served with the Petition for Dissolution, no matter who spent the money. - If you have questions, or have a lot of community property or debt, you should speak with an attorney before filing your Petition and other papers. - 9.a Property acquired during the marriage.
+(Community property).
+If you and your spouse do not have any property that you acquired during the marriage, check the first box.
+If you and your spouse acquired property together during the marriage, check the second box.
+If you checked the second box, you must tell the court what property should go to you and what property should go to your spouse.
+Generally, the court will divide the property 50-